douguet/LEA3D/README.md

  	conda install -c anaconda pyqt

-Retrieve and unzip SENSAAS-PY repository in your desired folder.
-See below for running the program **sensaas.py** or **meta-sensaas.py**.
-The directory containing executables is called sensaas-py-main.
+Retrieve and unzip LEA3D repository in your desired folder.
+See below for running the program **lea3d**.
+The directory containing executables is called lea3d-main.

 ## Linux